Definition

 ICOs or ‘initial coin offerings’ are the most common way for companies to roll out a new altcoin and raise money for their project.
 An ICO refers to a fundraising stage where developers essentially explain their project and try to convince people why this particular altcoin will succeed.

 Just like the stock market, you’re betting on which company can deliver what they promise.
 ICOs are often the best way to get in at ground level and see the biggest gains.
 However, ICOs are not bound by any legal requirements, making them susceptible to scams.
 Getting in on an altcoin at ground level during the ICO phase is a high risk-high reward investment that should be treated with great caution.
-You should always do your own research and get a wide range of opinions, especially if you’re looking to invest in an ICO.

 What do I need to get started trading crypto?